 which corresponds to a localized state at position $\V{y}\in\bR^3$.
-The distributional solutions arising from (\ref{loca}) correspond then to its negative and (minus) its positive energy components, respectively.
-These correspond also to the negative and positive energy (distributional) solutions which are as far as possible localized in space.

-As will be shortly discussed in Section \ref{decayproperteis}, it is not possible to construct physical (normalizabile) solutions within the positive or negative spectrum which have compactly supported initial data. \item It should be mentioned that the solutions in point (iv) differ from the eigenstates of the Newton-Wigner position operator by a factor $\sqrt{2\omega\cdot (\omega+m)^{-1}}$ in the momentum distribution (see for example \cite[Section 2]{NW}). \item In the reminder of the paper we will sometimes use the following notation:
+The distributional solutions arising from (\ref{loca}) correspond then to its negative- and (minus) its positive-energy components, respectively.
+These can be interpreted as the negative- and positive-energy (distributional) solutions which are as far as possible localized in space.
+As will be shortly discussed in Section \ref{decayproperteis}, it is not possible to construct physical (normalizable) solutions in the positive or negative spectrum which have compactly supported initial data.\\[-0.5em] \item[\rm{(vi)}] It should be mentioned that the solutions in point (iv) differ from the eigenstates of the Newton-Wigner position operator by a factor $\sqrt{2\omega\cdot (\omega+m)^{-1}}$ in the momentum distribution (see for example \cite[Section 2]{NW}). \\[-0.5em] \item[\rm{(vii)}] In the reminder of the paper we will make use of the following notation: